html5cat/redactor-js/CONTRIBUTING.md

 # TODO

- make undo redo work on font-size(replace with pixel values)
+make undo redo work on font-size(replace with pixel values) button highlight disabled by document.execCommand--stylewithcss

 # problems
- options tag doesnt support any  style except firefox so the dropdown showing font-family not work.
+ * options tag doesnt support any  style except firefox so the dropdown showing font-family not   work.
+ * custom embed need api to fetch data of the url(then only we can render)